PROTIP: Press 'i' to view the image gallery, 'v' to view the video gallery, or 'r' to view a random entry.

 As of March 2013, a number of online businesses and non-profit organizations accept Bitcoins, most notably Wordpress,4chan,Wikileaks,Reddit and OkCupid.
 Additionally, the Internet Archive has offered their employees an option to receive a portion of their paychecks in Bitcoins.
 There are also a handful of Bitcoin casinos where players will bet anywhere from ฿66,000 to ฿1,787,470 per year, depending on the site.

 Bitcoins are the only currency accepted on Silk Road, an online black market that can only be accessed via The Onion Router (TOR).
-Though the site launched in February 2011, the site did not recieve mainstream attention until Gawker published an expose on it in June of that year.
+Though the site launched in February 2011, the site did not receive mainstream attention until Gawker published an expose on it in June of that year.
 Silk Road allows people to buy a number of items including drugs, apparel, books, digital goods, drug paraphernalia, erotica and forgeries.
 In July 2012, it was estimated that more than 1.2 million dollars US in sales were being generated monthly by the site.

 Carnegie Mellon – Cryptography: It’s Not Just For Electronic Mail Anymore